Hello and welcome to Dear Grief Guide,

 And there are new people who will enter your life as a result of this loss,

-Who are enormously capable of holding space for your grief and actually know how to honor it,
+Capable of holding space for your grief and actually know how to honor it,

-Not just as a part of your relationship,
+A part of your relationship,

 But as a part of you.